Long-nosed caenolestid: Description

 The long-nosed caenolestid resembles Caenolestes species in morphology.
 In his 1924 account, Osgood recorded external measurements of three specimens.
-The head-and-body length ranged from 17.5 to 21.5 cm, skull length was between 3 and 3.5 cm and hind feet measured 19.5 to 23.5 cm.
+The total length ranged from 17.5 to 21.5 cm, skull length was between 3 and 3.5 cm and hind feet measured 19.5 to 23.5 mm.
 The smooth coat is dark greyish brown, without countershading (greater pigmentation on the upper side).
 It is characterized by a long, pointed snout, small eyes and ears, and one claw on a digit of each of the thin limbs.
 This shrew opossum lacks a marsupium (young are attached to the nipples) and has seven nipples, unlike the four typical of other caenolestids.
 The tail helps in balancing the body during locomotion; the relatively shorter tail could imply lesser agility in the long-nosed caenolestid in comparison to other caenolestids.
 Moreover, the tail can be used to store fat, and is reportedly thickest during early winter.

 A 2007 study recorded dental anomalies such as missing teeth and supernumerary teeth.
 The rodent-like incisors help in killing vertebrate prey and searching for insects in crevices.
 The pattern of tooth eruption appears to be largely consistent in all caenolestids – the eruption of procumbent (trailing along the surface without spreading out roots) incisors, followed by the development of closely spaced incisors that distance from one another as the mandible grows, and then the eruption of molars and premolars.